DaveSkender/Stock.Indicators/indicators/FisherTransform/README.md

 IEnumerable<FisherTransformResult>
 ```

+- This method returns a time series of all available indicator values for the `quotes` provided.
-We always return the same number of elements as there are in the historical quotes.
+- It always returns the same number of elements as there are in the historical quotes.
+- It does not return a single incremental indicator value.

-:warning: **Warning**: The first `N+15` warmup periods will have unusable decreasing magnitude, convergence-related precision errors that can be as high as ~25% deviation in earlier indicator values.
+:hourglass: **Convergence Warning**: The first `N+15` warmup periods will have unusable decreasing magnitude, convergence-related precision errors that can be as high as ~25% deviation in earlier indicator values.

 ### FisherTransformResult